chinmay-builds/super-human-daily-assistant-/README.md

 # Super Human Daily Assistant

-A web app to help you manage daily life with features including:
+A web app to help you manage daily life with features Pomodoro
-- Personal Assistant (To-Do list, Calendar, Reminders)
-- Health Habit Tracker
-- Meal Planner & Grocery List
-- Expense Tracker
-- Mindfulness & Mood Journal
+Quotes
+Focus of day
+etc.

 Stay organized, healthy, and mindful—all in one place!